zilishen/documentation/content/nms/acm/tutorials/advanced-routing.md

 You can route to different backend services for the same URI but different HTTP methods using the `TargetBackendServiceLabel` parameter, which will associate the config to a specific backend service and the `HTTP Method` parameter combination.

 In the `Parameters` section, select the `Add Parameter` button to see some new config options:
-The `Name` field is the name of the parameter in the URI; this must match the placeholder value provided in `Match URI` (in the web interface, the validation will show an error if there is a mismatch).
+* `Name` is the name of the parameter in the URI; this must match the placeholder value provided in `Match URI` (in the web interface, the validation will show an error if there is a mismatch).
 We need to add one entry for `customerID` and another for `orderID` by selecting the `Add Parameter` button again.

 The `In` field indicates where the parameter will be passed; the options are `PATH`, `QUERY`, and `HEADER`.
+* `PATH` indicates that the parameter will be passed as a path parameter, for example, `/customer/{id}}`.
-`QUERY` indicates that the parameter will be passed as a query parameter, for example, `/customer?customerID=123`.
+* `QUERY` indicates that the parameter will be passed as a query parameter, for example, `/customer?customerID=123`.
-`HEADER` indicates that it will be passed as a header with the `Name` field as the header key.
+* `HEADER` indicates that it will be passed as a header with the `Name` field as the header key.

 For this example, we will use `PATH` parameters.

-`Schema Type` defines the type of parameter that will be passed, for example, `STRING`, `INTEGER`,  and others.
+`Schema Type` defines the type of parameter that will be passed, for example, `STRING`, `INTEGER`,  and others which are supplied in a dropdown through the UI or in the API documentation if using the API.
 For this example, we will be using `INTEGER`.

 The `Enums` option lets you limit the number of options to be allowed to match on; if anything else is passed, it doesn't match.